csinva/csinva.github.io/_notes/ai/possible_minds.md

 - ai has gone down and up for a while
 - gofai - good old-fashioned ai
 - things people thought would be hard, like chess, were easy
+- lots of physicists in this book...

 # 1 - wrong but more relevant than ever (seth lloyd)

+- current AI is way worse than people think it is
+- wiener was very pessimistic - wwII / cold war
+- singularity is not coming...